Addressing the sign-problem in Euclidean path integrals with radial basis function neural networks: Radial basis function expansion of the path integral

 where $M$ is the number of samples we average to, while $N_c$ is the number of combinations that is considered in the sum in Eq.~\ref{eq:11}.
 As it is infeasible to include all possible combinations in the sum when $N^4$ is large, we have to use a finite sample size $N_c< K^{N^4}$ that will be used to estimate the properties of the errors.
 It turns out the relative error converges to a finite value after a few hundred samples, which will be apparent from the simulations.

-In these simulations we have chosen $K=20$ centers randomly from a uniform distribution between the interval $U[a,b]$, and calculated the relative errors for fixed $N_c$ combinations.
+In these simulations we have chosen $K=20$ centers randomly from a uniform distribution between the interval $[a,b]$, and calculated the relative errors for fixed $N_c$ combinations.
 A more detailed description of the error analysis for the free scalar field case can be found in \cite{RBF}.
-The results for the case of the complex scalar fields at finite chemical potentials can be seen in Fig.~\ref{fig:1} for different $c_k\in U[a,b]$ uniformly distributed centers, $A$ widths, and $\mu$ chemical potentials.
+The results for the case of the complex scalar fields at finite chemical potentials can be seen in Fig.~\ref{fig:1} for different $c_k\sim Uniform[a,b]$ uniformly distributed centers, $A$ widths, and $\mu$ chemical potentials.

-According to the results, by using symmetric $c_k$ distributions around $0$ and some corresponding $A$ parameters, it seems possible to estimate $\ln Z$ with very good accuracy, using Eq.~\ref{eq:9}, with $U$ set to 1.
+According to the results, by using symmetric $c_k$ distributions around $0$ and some corresponding $A$ parameters, it seems possible to estimate $\ln Z$ with very good accuracy, using a factorized form in momentum space shown in Eq.~\ref{eq:10}.
 It is also evident that the error converges to a fixed value after a few hundred samples, and while the error depends on the distribution of the centers, their intervals, and the $A$ and $\mu$ parameters, it stays below a few percent if one chooses symmetric centers around $0$.

 The actual value of the error depends on many factors, e.g., the number of centers, the distribution of centers, the interval, the Gaussian width parameters, etc. In general a fully symmetric center distribution around $0$ appears to be the best choice, which can be seen in Fig.~\ref{fig:E}, where the relative error distribution is compared in the case when in each sample the centers were generated uniformly in the interval $[-1,1] \times [-1,1] $ with $K=25$ number of centers to the case when the centers are fixed at a 2-dimensional grid $[-1,1] \times [-1,1]$ with $\Delta c_{a,k}=0.5$.